1-harshr/Movie_recc_sys/readme.md

-Certainly!
-Here's the complete README with your name "Harsh Ranjan" included:

----

 # Movie Recommendation System using Content-Based Filtering

 This repository contains a simple movie recommendation system implemented in Python using content-based filtering techniques.
 The system suggests similar movies to a user based on their input of a favorite movie title.